SolCharms/xAndria/README.md

     alias forum-cli='ts-node ~/Development/Solana/SDKs/xAndria/src/forum.cli.ts'

-accounting for the fact that your path to the forum.cli.ts file may be slightly different depending on where you put the cloned repository.
+accounting for the fact that your path to the forum.cli.ts file may be slightly different depending on where in your filesystem you put the cloned repository.

 The remainder of this demonstration assumes a familiarity with Solana's CLI.
 You will need to create filesystem wallet keypairs and airdrop yourself some Solana to follow along with the demo.

 ## Configuration

-In order to use the program we need to create some filesystem wallets and then configure the .ts files in ../src/cli/config_devnet/
+In order to use the program we need to create some filesystem wallets and then configure the .ts files in ../xAndria/src/cli-configs/devnet/

 To make filesystem wallets run the Solana CLI command: